FilizHakan/P12_SportSee/README.md

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)
 ![NPM](https://img.shields.io/badge/NPM-%23000000.svg?style=for-the-badge&logo=npm&logoColor=white)

-# Case Study : SportSee Project
+# CASE STUDY : SPORTSEE PROJECT

+Project 12 : Create a user dashboard with Recharts, React app with React and React Router

 - Author: Filiz Hakan
 - Version: 1.0

 ## Content

-For this project, we need to design a dashboard showing a user's performances while exercising.
+For this 12th project, we need to design a dashboard showing a user's performances while exercising.
 Therefore, anyone using the dasboard can keep up with his/her own performances on a weekly and/or daily basis.
 Only the desktop version is required (1024px x 780px) for this sprint.
 The dashboard concept was created in Figma.

 ## Model